rocket-pool/old.docs.rocketpool.net/src/guides/node/starting-rp.md

 If you are not on the network you expect to be on, go back to the Installing Rocket Pool section and review the installation instructions - you may have missed the portion that has different instructions depending on which network you want to use.

 **For Native users:**
-If you accepted the default settings when you first ran `rp service config`, then it's possible that the network reported here is incorrect.
+If you accepted the default settings when you first ran `rocketpool service config`, then it's possible that the network reported here is incorrect.
-Simply switch it in the `rp service config` TUI, in the `Smartnode` section, to the proper network and restart your `node` and `watchtower` services.
+Simply switch it in the `rocketpool service config` TUI, in the `Smartnode` section, to the proper network and restart your `node` and `watchtower` services.
 :::

 The second set of lines will tell you which clients you're using, and which versions of them are defined in Rocket Pool's configuration.